Trajan's Forum

 The Forum of Trajan was the last and largest of the Imperial Forums that formed the political and governmental center of the Roman Empire.
 The complex consisted of an enormous basilica, two libraries, markets and a large temple.

 The complex was created in 106 AD by Apollodorus of Damascus, the most famous architect of the era.
-The complex was created between 107 and 113 AD and required the leveling of a 40 meter high hill.
-At the time the forum was seen as one of the architectural wonders of the world.
+The complex was created between 107 and 113 AD and required the leveling of a forty-meter-high hill.
+Several streets and many buildings, some of which were quite significant, had to make way for the ambitious project.

 Basilica Ulpia